Disclaimer: I don’t own the Lancers and have made no profit from this story.

 “Why, hello, Claire, long time... no see,” he sneered, instantly grabbing her by the wrist.

 “Unhand me, sir!” she yelled.
 She appealed to Murdoch as if he would be inclined to help.
-But Murdoch was a bear when it came to anyone hurting his sons and he wasn’t inclined to help.
+But Murdoch was a bear when it came to anyone hurting his sons and he didn’t feel inclined to help at all!

 “Murdoch, tell him to let me go.”
 She struggled.
 After a few short seconds she finally gave up and sank back into her chair, defeated.